yii-tools/forms/docs/field/label.md

 For default the label it's the attribute label of the form model, which can be changed by the `\Yii\Forms\Field::labelContent()` method.

-## Content
+## Attributes

-The following code shows how to set the label content.
+The following code show label with attribute `HTML attributes`.

 ```php
 <?php